-A Complete History of the Allocation of Pendant Numbers to Royal Navy Warships & Auxiliaries
+A Record of the Allocation of Pendant Numbers to Royal Navy Warships and Auxiliaries

 Pendant (or pennant) numbers have been used by individual ships of the Royal Navy for purposes of identification for more than 100 years.
 They were also used in all the navies of the British Empire so that ships could be easily transferred from one navy to another without changing her number.
 They offer the simplest and clearest way to identify a ship, but until now there has been little in the way of consistent and accurate information, and certainly no single location where you can look up or research complete pendant numbers.

 The book is designed as an easy-to-use reference work and as such is, in the main, composed of alpha-numeric listings to enable the user to find and identify warships by reference to ship name and to identify specific pendant numbers assigned to that name; or by pendant number to identify specific vessels assigned that number at various times.

 It begins with an introduction and a brief history of visual signalling used by the Royal Navy before industrialisation, and explains how the large numbers of identical ships being built brought about the need to identify specific ships within fleets to aid signalling and tactical deployment.
 There follow chapters covering the pendant numbers of the surface fleet and submarines (which stopped using them once boats began to spend so little time on the surface), and then pedant numbers by ship name.